Maintenance and Inspections

 Pipeline engineers keep a constant watch over their pipelines in centralized control centers to know exactly what is happening along the pipeline 24 hours a day, 7 days a week, 365 days a year.

 Pipeline sensors and gauges feed data into central control rooms where operator personnel constantly monitor operations on computer displays, similar to Mission Control at NASA.
-These specially-trained professionals monitor pipeline pressure, flow and volume and can quickly react to equipment malfunctions, leaks, or other unusual activity along the pipeline.
-They are trained to shut down their systems if they suspect a leak and to not restart the pipeline until they can determine the pipeline is safe.
+These specially trained professionals monitor pipeline pressure, flow and volume to quickly react to equipment malfunctions, leaks, or other unusual activity along the pipeline.
+They are trained to shut down systems if they suspect a leak and not restart the pipeline until they can determine the pipeline is safe.
+Alarm systems also automatically notify control room operators to take action if there abnormal readings from pressure sensors along the pipeline.

 Ongoing inspection and maintenance are the reasons pipeline incidents are so rare.
 Learn more about how pipeline operators prevent leaks here.

 Pipeline control rooms monitor safety indicators like changes in pressure, flow and volume along the pipeline.
 Control room personnel are trained to immediately shut down the affected portion of a pipeline if monitoring technology indicates a potential leak.
-Seventy-four percent of pipeline incidents are contained within operators’ facilities, such as pump stations or tank farms, without affecting people or the environment.
+Seventy-one percent of pipeline incidents were small-volume releases that were contained within operators’ facilities, such as pump stations or tank farms, without affecting people or the environment in 2022.
 In the event of a pipeline incident, operators deploy their emergency response plans and pipeline field technicians contact local emergency responders to begin coordination.
 Learn more about Emergency Response here.

-If you see signs of a pipeline problem including dead vegetation, discoloration of the ground or sunken soil over a pipeline, please call 911 and report it to the pipeline operator listed on the pipeline marker.
+If you see signs of a pipeline problem including dead vegetation, discoloration of the ground or sunken soil over a pipeline or hear hissing or whistling noises, please call 911 and then report it to the pipeline operator at the number listed on the pipeline marker.
 If you see suspicious activity such as someone turning a valve or attempting to damage a pipeline, contact local law enforcement immediately.
+See something, say something.